-Where a pupil is receiving SEND support, we will talk to parents regularly in addition to the pupil passport meetings to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the pupil and the school.
-This is done in the form of a pupil passport or individualised provision map or Individual Educational Plan (IEP).
+Where a pupil is receiving SEND support, we will talk to parents regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the pupil and the school.
+This is done in the form of an individualised provision map or Individual Educational Plan (IEP).